 This option could impact on monitoring resources, as certain foods derived from soybean line DP-356043-5 will be required to be labelled as genetically modified.
+There may also be an impact on compliance resources associated with detection of soybean line DP-356043-5.

+Industry:

-Industry: Importers of processed foods containing soybean derivatives would benefit as foods derived from soybean line DP-356043-5 would be compliant with the Code, allowing broader market access and increased choice in raw materials.
+Importers of processed foods containing soybean derivatives would benefit as foods derived from soybean line DP-356043-5 would be compliant with the Code, allowing broader market access and increased choice in raw materials.